The HOPE (Honouring Oncology Pharmacy Excellence) Awards have been created to honour excellence in the practice of Oncology Pharmacy.

 AWARDS

-First place award winners will receive a cash prize of $2,000 and may have an opportunity to present their achievement at the CAPhO 2023 conference.
+Top Project winners will receive a cash prize of $2,000 and may have an opportunity to present their achievement at the CAPhO conference.
 Travel to the conference is the responsibility of the applicant.

 SUBMISSION PROCESS